kesettle/project3/EntertainmentChannelAnalysis.md

 and one or more predictor variables.
 Here we will fit models using only the main effect of predictor variables as well as adding interaction terms of the linear models.
-First we fit the forward selection.
+First we fit the model with only first-order terms.

 ``` r
 #Use predictors used for the model